dloconnor/networking-fundamentals/lessons/network-engineer-toolkit/README.md

 Example:

 ssh admin@192.168.1.1

-Console Cable
+## Console Cable

 Sometimes a device has no working network connection.
 A console cable lets you connect directly to it.
 This is especially useful when configuring or recovering network equipment.

-Building Practice Networks
+## Building Practice Networks

-You do not need a cupboard full of routers and switches.
+You do not need a cupboard full of routers and switches but from personal experience hands-on physical labs win hands down everytime.

 Network simulators allow you to practise on your computer.

-Popular options include:

-Cisco Packet Tracer
-GNS3
-EVE-NG

-We will introduce these when we start building larger networks.

-Physical Tools
+## Physical Tools

 If you eventually work with physical networks, useful tools include:

-Laptop
+- Laptop
-Console cable
+- Console cable
-Ethernet cables
+- Ethernet cables
-USB-to-Ethernet adapter
-Cable tester
+- Cable tester
-Label maker
+- Label maker
-Small screwdriver set
+- Small screwdriver set

-More advanced engineers may also use fibre testers and other specialist equipment.

-You do not need these to start learning.
+- Cage nuts

-The Most Important Tool
+## The Most Important Tool

 The most valuable tool a network engineer has is not hardware or software.

-It is a methodical troubleshooting process.
+It is a methodical troubleshooting process and more importantly a can-do attitude.

-Instead of guessing:

-What do I know?

-What should be happening?

-What is actually happening?

-Where does the behaviour change?

-What can I test next?

-Tools help you collect evidence.

-Your job is to interpret it.

-Key Takeaway

-You do not need dozens of tools.

-Start with:

-Terminal
-ping
-traceroute
-ipconfig / ip
-nslookup / dig
-arp
-Wireshark
-SSH